PiggyPiglet/Challenges/README.md

 # Challenges
 Wtf is this?
-Well, this is my challenges repository.
-I follow through these challenges to get better at java, all of the code in here is done by myself.
-You may use it for whatever you wish as long as you don't take credit, if you would like to follow the challenges yourself, they will be listed below.
-If you get stuck, you can look at my code in the complete folder.
+Well, this is my challenges repository, which contains the projects that assisted me in learning the spigot api and java when I was first starting out.

 # Challenges list